Gradiant/grad-ssikit-android/README.md

 18. Several appareances of URLDecoder.decode(string, charset) were replaced for URLDecoder.decode(string, string) as it is the only supported invocation of this function in Android SDK.

+19. WaltIdProvider.kt -> java.security.provider constructor of Android SDK doesn't allow the version to be a String, so the parameter versionNum was added to Values.kt.

+20. WaltIdJwtService -> BouncyCastle ECDSA functions doesn't seem to work for Secp256k1 curve, as it is not natively supported in Android.
+Several signers from different libraries were tested, but all of them got a "OpenSSLX509CertificateFactory$ParsingException".
+The solution taken uses a jni to directly interact with the native secp256k1 code, and it led to the creation of a AndroidECDSASigner and AndroidECDSAVerifier.

+21. build.gradle.kts -> Related to previous point, the jni was added with the following dependency "fr.acinq.secp256k1:secp256k1-kmp:0.6.0".

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.